cparsania/parcutils/README.md

 #### Group replicates by samples

-To run DESeq2 sample replicates replicates needs to be grouped by sample.
+To run DESeq2, replicates for each sample needs to be grouped.

 ``` r
 sample_info <- count_data %>% colnames() %>% .[-1]  %>%